justinemmanuelmercado/blog/src/pages/www-1/index.md

 The past few months, I wanted a blog redesign.
 Unfortunately, my blog is not high on my list of priorities.
 I decided to use something someone else made, since I didn't have the time to design my own.

-Classless CSS libraries checked the important criteria in my search: readability, aesthetics and ease of use.
-Water.css was my favorite out of the bunch.
-Simple, looked nice, and applying it to the site took only replacing all my custom CSS with a single minified file.
+[Classless CSS](https://github.com/dbohdan/classless-css) libraries checked the most important criteria: easy to use.
+Out of all the other flavors, Water.css looked the best (in my opinion).
+It was clean, simple and the colors looked nice.
+My favorite part is applying it to the site took only replacing all my custom CSS with a single minified file.

 ## Links